savonet/book/language.md

-which displays on the standard output, but rather the logging functions `log.critical`, `log.severe`, `log.important`, `log.info` and `log.debug` which write strings of various importance in the logs, so that it is easier to keep track of them (they are timestamped, stored in files, etc.).
+which displays on the standard output, but rather the logging functions `log.critical`, `log.severe`, `log.important`, `log.info` and `log.debug` which write strings of various importance in the logs, so that it is easier to keep track of them: they are timestamped, they can easily be stored in files, etc.

-In order to write the character "`"`" in a string, one cannot simply type "`"`" since this is already used to indicate the boundaries of a string: this character should be _escaped_\index{escaping}\index{string!escaping}, which means that the character "`\`" should be typed first so that\TODO{improve the coloration of strings}
+In order to write the character "`"`" in a string, one cannot simply type "`"`" since this is already used to indicate the boundaries of a string: this character should be _escaped_\index{escaping}\index{string!escaping}, which means that the character "`\`" should be typed first so that

 ```{.liquidsoap include="liq/string1.liq"}
 ```